Azure/portaldocs/portal-sdk/generated/portalfx-create.md

 ```ts
 ```typescript

-import * as Weave from "Weave/SandboxMode";
-import { WeaveNode } from "Weave";
 import * as ClientResources from "ClientResources";
 import { BladeReferences, BladeLink } from "Fx/Composition";
-import * as TemplateBlade from "Fx/Composition/TemplateBlade2";
+import * as TemplateBlade from "Fx/Composition/TemplateBlade";
+import { DataContext } from "./CreateArea";

 ```
 ```typescript